degdigital/magento2-customreports/README.md

 This module was inspired by the Magento 1 extension for custom reports (https://github.com/kalenjordan/custom-reports).
 Thank you to Kalen Jordan and all who had contributed to that project.

 ## Description
-Easily create reports with custom SQL queries and display them using the magento admin grid
+Easily create reports with custom SQL queries and display them using the magento admin grid.

+## Disclaimer
+This module has the potential to make irreversable changes to your database if set up incorrectly.
+Use at your own risk.

 ## Features
 * Report result table